LennyPhoenix/GodotDiscordSDK/README.md

 - The compiled binaries will be available from [the demo's bin directory](demo/bin/).

   **NOTE**: The output directory for the compiled binaries can be changed by passing the `target_path` parameter in `scons`, e.g `scons platform=windows bits=64 target_path=project/bin`

-- Make sure to place the appropriate Discord Game SDK shared library in [the demo's bin directory](demo/bin/) (ensure it is also placed in any exports, this should be automatic if it is selected as a dependency).

-  These files can be retrieved from the `lib/x86` and `lib/x86_64` folders of the SDK. (`x86` being 32-Bit, and `x86_64` being 64-Bit)

 - These may now be used in a GDNative library in your godot project.
 See [the demo project](demo/) for an example.